paliAli/Nuptake_project/GoogleEarthEngine/README.md

 + EVI = 2.5*(NIR - Red) / (NIR + 6 * Red - 7.5 * Blue + 1)
 + GNDVI = (NIR - Green)/(NIR + Green)

-The data was downloaded as a csv file (can be found in the folder of each vegetation index (VI) which is named using the format "nameofvegetationindex_scalex_cloudx", where "scale" means the resolution of individual pixels and "cloud" corresponds to the maximum cloud coverage of the image.
+The data was downloaded as a csv file (can be found in the folder of each vegetation index (VI) which is named using the format "nameofvegetationindex_scalex", where "scale" means the resolution of individual pixels.
 Next I uploaded the data into R studio, processed it and correlated it with LAI, Crop height and nitrogen uptake.
 The vegetation indices data is obtained in the time interval between 2021-01-01 and 2023-10-28, each dataset containing 51 values.
-NDVI and MCARI was also obtained for each of the four quadrants in the time interval between 2020-09-21 and 2023-06-28
+NDVI and MCARI was also obtained for each of the four quadrants.
 # Description of the Google Earth Engine Code

 ## Import of Data